 As for CBD oil, there are as of yet no long term studies on the effects that it has.
 This is something that will change as CBD becomes more popular and more research is devoted to it, and its effects.
 That’s why in the U.K. it can currently only be sold as a food supplement rather than a health supplement.

 So, CBD oil is legal.
 But it’s still highly unlikely that you’ll get a CBD oil prescription in the UK.
 It is only prescribed in very select circumstances, and even then, it’s not the first thing that a doctor will prescribe.
 It was made legal for doctors to prescribe it in November 2018.

 Slow uptake is a result of the fact that CBD oil hasn’t been widely used for very long.
 The very first CBD extracts were manufactured in the 1800s and 1900s and were initially quite popular.
 But because of slack regulations and a resulting low-quality product, plus the public’s increasing negative perception of cannabis, CBD oil fell out of use quickly.

 But today, you should have no problem getting your hands on high-quality CBD oil.
 You can find CBD both in high street stores and online.
 As of today, though, CBD products are only sold in the UK as food supplements.

-High grade CBD oil is subtly different to regular CBD oil.
+High-grade CBD oil is subtly different from regular CBD oil.
 One way in which they’re different is the way that they’re made.
 One method of extraction is to use carbon dioxide.
-The CBD is stripped out of the hemp using high pressure, low temperature CO2.
+The CBD is stripped out of the hemp using high pressure, low-temperature CO2.
 This removes chlorophyll and other things you don’t need in your CBD oil.